Wierdox/godot_window_b_gone/README.md

 ### Check branches for the AssetLib source
 Auto-minimize AlwaysOnTop and ExclusiveFullscreen windows when crashing or using a breakpoint.
 Will reopen upon continuing from breakpoint.

-This is useful, because those two window modes will lock up for a time, covering the Godot editor.
+This is useful, because those two window modes will lock up for a time, covering and interfering with the Godot editor.
 They are otherwise annoying to make disapear.

 This plugin comes with modes you can edit from the autoload, or the 'wbg_autoload.gd' file:
 - STANDARD, Will always minimize AlwaysOnTop or ExclusiveFullscreen windows.